Spring 2022 was the 5th warmest on record and was mostly typical of the springs that we now get due to our changing climate.

 The long term trends chart above suggests that the z-scores for temperature, sunshine and rainfall all appear to be correlated.
 In fact this can be illusory as the above chart uses moving averages.
 If we look at the actual z-scores, we can see what the correlations are in the 3 scatter plots below.

-The brown square in each chart is 2021.
+The brown square in each chart is 2022.
 Scatter plots can be useful to identify unusual years that do not follow the normal relationships.
-Here we see that 2021 was in line with the correlations seen over history.
+Here we see that 2022 was completely with the correlations seen over history.

 Looking at the 3 scatter plots in turn, we see that temperature and rainfall is not correlated but sunshine is positively correlated with temperature and negatively correlated with rainfall.
 A statistician would look at these charts and observe that what appears to be 3-dimensional data (temperature, sunshine and rainfall being the 3 dimensions) is in fact closer to be being 2 dimensional.
 By using the method of PCA (Principal Components Analysis) which takes our 3-dimensional data set and calculates 3 new components that are statistically uncorrelated with each other, we see from the scree plot that the 1st component accounts for 1.5 dimensions whilst the 2nd component accounts for 1 dimension.